teragrid/dgrid/docs/app-development.rst

 interested in blockchain-style consensus engines, where transactions are committed in hash-linked blocks.

-The ABCI design has a few distinct components:
+The asura design has a few distinct components:

 -  message protocol